-This Lion’s Mane supplement from Double Woods is a great affordable option.
+This Lion’s Mane supplement from Double Woods is a solid affordable option.
 It provides a 4-month supply for under 20 dollars.
 It is also gluten-free, soy-free, non-GMO, and vegan.

 It’s manufactured in the USA, where it is tested for potency using high-quality ingredients.
-And if you don’t enjoy the product, Double Woods promises a money-back guarantee, which shows they’re confident in their supplement.
+And if you don’t enjoy the product, Double Woods promises a money-back guarantee.

 Four Sigmatic’s Think Organic Coffee with Lion’s Mane and Chaga is one of the most popular lion’s mane supplements on the market.
-It also comes in powder form, and they have convenient travel packets.
+It comes as coffee grounds or as convenient packets that you mix into hot water.

-What’s different about this product is that it’s actually a replacement for coffee, but with much less caffeine.
+What’s different about this product is that it’s a replacement for coffee, but with much less caffeine.
 It has 50mg of caffeine compared to a cup of coffee which has ~125mg.
 So it can help you wean off of your caffeine addiction, while getting all of the benefits of Lion’s Mane, including supporting mental focus and clarity.

 Four Sigmatic is vegan, gluten-free, and made in the USA.